-In September 2014 I pre ordered a HackRF One SDR radio from Passion Radio Shop and on the 13th March 2015 it arrived!
+In September 2014 I pre-ordered a HackRF One SDR radio from Passion Radio and on the 13th of March 2015, it arrived!

-After searching online I found a company called NooElec who sell a HackRF One – RF Shield and Component Kit which they say helps to reduce stray EMI on the HackRF receiver.
+After searching online I found a company called NooElec which sells a HackRF One – RF Shield and Component Kit which they say helps to reduce stray EMI on the HackRF receiver.
 I ordered the kit and it arrived after a couple of weeks.